eigerco/solana-spec/gossip-protocol-spec.md

 </details>

-### PullResponse
+### Pull response
-These are sent in response to a `PullRequest`.
-They contain filtered values from the node's `crds` which the origin node is missing.
+These are sent in response to a [pull request](#pull-request).
+They contain filtered values from the node's `crds` which pull request origin is missing.

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|